 Sensibility over demographics.

 Our crowd shares a sensibility more than a profession, more than an age, more than a postal code.
-They have outgrown the noisy nightclub but not the joy of dancing.
+They are leaders of practice, not of position — they have outgrown the noisy nightclub but not the joy of dancing.

-We curate by ear, not by birthday.
+They prefer linen to logos and small-batch agave to spectacle.
+We curate by ear, not by birthday — a small number of people, well chosen.
 The right people recognise themselves.

 Few words.
 Never empty.

 The way MAISON communicates is editorial, not promotional.
 We write like a magazine, not a marketing department.
-We do not announce, we acknowledge.
+And like a magazine, we announce — a tape, a date, a name.
+We publish, we do not hype.
 We do not sell, we invite.

 The shortest sentence that holds the meaning is always the right one.